 Will mowing wet grass ruin lawn mower?

-The wet clippings also pose the danger of blocking parts of your lawn mower that are important to its performance.
-For example, they can cause blockage in on the blades, clogged vacuum, or even dirty air filters.
+The wet clippings also pose the danger of blocking parts of your lawnmower that are important to its performance.
+For example, they can cause blockage on the blades, clogged vacuum, or even dirty air filters.
 Your lawn mower machine likely won’t start the next time you want to use it because of this damage.

-If your lawn mower is not powerful enough, it can easily overheat when you trim damp grass, exposing it to possible damage.
+If your lawnmower is not powerful enough, it can easily overheat when you trim damp grass, exposing it to possible damage.
 Refer to these tips on handling overheating issues in lawnmowers.

 Wet grass bends and lies closer to the ground compared to a dry turf.
 This is because the dew on the grass blades makes them heavy, forcing them to bend down instead of standing upright.